Elliot518/tech-bible/English/7_AI/MachineLearning/1_foundations.md

     It must then learn by itself whatis the best strategy, called a policy, to get the most reward over time.
     A policy defines what action the agent should choose when it is in a given situation.
+    (DeepMind’s AlphaGo program is also a good example of Reinforcement Learning)
     ![Reinforcement Learning](ml1.png)